Why someone might see a psychiatrist

 Your psychiatrist will only suggest treatments that are proven to be safe and effective.

-What happens after the Psychiatric assessment?
+What happens after the psychiatric assessment?

-They can give you sensible and down to earth advice to help you decide what to do.
+Our team can give you sensible and down to earth advice to help you decide what to do.
 You don’t need a GP referral and can usually be seen, either face-to-face or online, within a short period of time.

 If you are thinking about seeing a private psychiatrist then you can call our team to discuss what you need.